 2.2.2 Land-use model and coupling to the climate-economy model

 The land-use model PLUM (Parsimonious Land-Use Model) simulates changes in cropland coverage on the basis of changes in cereal, meat and milk consumption and changes in cereal yield in 168 countries (Engström et al., 2016b).
 Calculations of food demand are dependent on population and economic development and are described by statistical relationships revealed by historical country-level statistics from reported data (FAOSTAT, 2016).
 The coefficients characterizing these relationships are used as scenario parameters.
 Values for scenario parameters are based on the SSP characteristics as previously described in Engström et al. (2016a).
 Population, economic development and the share of urban population on total population are input to PLUM and are used as provided by the SSP database (SSP-Database, 2015).
 Changes in expected production are simulated via a global rule-based trade mechanism.
 The expected cereal production together with cereal yield is used to simulate changes in cereal land.
-During the simulation period it is assumed that actual national yields in PLUM are changing towards potential yield, simulated for multiple RCP × GCM climate trajectories by the ecosystem model LPJ-GUESS (see Sect.
-2.2.3 and Engström et al., 2016a), depending further on each scenario’s technological growth, economic development and technology transfer.
+During the simulation period it is assumed that actual national yields in PLUM are changing towards potential yield, simulated for multiple RCP × GCM climate trajectories by the ecosystem model LPJ-GUESS (see section 2.2.3 and Engström et al., 2016a), depending further on each scenario’s technological growth, economic development and technology transfer rate.
 Finally, changes in total cropland are assumed to be proportional to changes in cereal land, using the actual proportions of cereal land to total cropland in 2000 (Engström et al., 2016b).
 In previous applications of PLUM (Engström et al., 2016a) the static feed ratio (assumption as to how much of the consumed meat is produced from cereal feeds vs. grazing) was identified as a cause for underestimation of cropland demand for scenarios with meat-rich diets.
 Here we assumed the feed ratio to increase proportional to increases in consumption of animal products if the initial feed ratio is very low, restricted by a scenario specific maximum for the feed ratio (feedRatioCap; see Appendix A1).

 The simulated damage to GWP from the climate-economy model was downscaled to country level GDP, adjusting the shares covered by high, medium and low income countries, depending on the level of social equity of each SSP (equity, see Appendix A2).
 This formulation reflects the assumption that low income and vulnerable countries would not receive much support by high income countries to deal with the consequences of climate change in the case of low equity.
-The downscaling approach reinforces the pattern of decreasing economic inequalities across low, medium and high income countries for high equity scenarios, while it slows down the decreasing income gap for scenarios with low equity (see Table A. 1, Appendix A2).
+The downscaling approach reinforces the pattern of decreasing economic inequalities across low, medium and high income countries for high equity scenarios, while slowing down the decrease in income gap for scenarios with low equity (see Table A. 1, Appendix A2).